aws-amplify/docs/cli-toolchain/graphql.md

 ### @connection

 The `@connection` directive enables you to specify relationships between `@model` types.
 Currently, this supports one-to-one, one-to-many, and many-to-one relationships.
-You may implement many-to-many relationships yourself using two one-to-many connections and a joining `@model` type.
+You may implement many-to-many relationships using two one-to-many connections and a joining `@model` type.
 See the usage section for details.

 One can find a full schema example for a set of 17 access patterns at [docs/cli-toolchain/graphql#17-data-access-patterns](#17-data-access-patterns).